aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

   - Champion will address any high traction open `guidance` issues.
   - Participants raise concerns.
   - Champion will summarize and recap all action items.
   - **Participants decide if the module stays in *Developer Preview* or if its ready to move to *Stable*.
     In addition, decide which action items need to be completed before graduation.**
-      > Deciding to re-group asynchronously to allow some time to think about the concerns is also valid.
-In any case, it is the champion's responsibility to push this forward and bring it to a close.
+      > Note that Deciding to re-group asynchronously to allow some time to think about the concerns is also valid.
+      > In any case, it is the champion's responsibility to push this forward and bring it to a close.

   The invite should also include the following "disclaimer":

   *As you prepare for this session, try to focus on the most critical/obvious API and security issues.
   We strive to make the session as minimal as possible, so keep asking yourself: Is this really a graduation blocker?*

 - **Complete Graduation Issues**